 There is almost an endless number of treks to take in Nepal.
 Below are the best four routes for trekking in Nepal.

 The Everest Base Camp Trek takes you to the lap of the world’s highest peak Mt.
 Everest.

 The trek begins from Lukla (2,860 meters) and takes you up to Kala Patthar (5,545 meters).
 This is the highest viewpoint in the trek that offers the best views of Mt.
 Everest along with other surrounding mountains like Lhotse, Cho-Oyu, Nuptse, and Makalu.

-However, if you prefer the highest quality services en-route the trek, you can go with the Everest Luxury Lodge Trek.
-In this luxury package, you get to spend the nights at the best available hotels, menu with a variety of cuisines, WiFi services, massages, and a scenic helicopter ride back from Kala Patthar to Kathmandu.
+However, if you prefer the highest quality services en route to the trek, you can go with the Everest Luxury Lodge Trek.
+In this luxury package, you get to spend the nights at the best available hotels, a menu with a variety of cuisines, WiFi services, massages, and a scenic helicopter ride back from Kala Patthar to Kathmandu.

 2. Annapurna Circuit Trek